GageMcClark/testclean52/README.md

-- 👋 Hi, I’m @testclean52
+- 👋 Hi, I’m Gage
-- 👀 I’m interested in expert cleaning advice and tips
+- 👀 I’m interested in Writing and exploring new cities
-- 🌱 I’m currently learning how to clean commercial buildings
+- 🌱 I’m currently learning how to invest in crypto
-- 💞️ I’m looking to collaborate on taskbird content
+- 💞️ I’m looking to collaborate on nothing really
-- 📫 How to reach me testclean52@gmail.com

 <!---
 testclean52/testclean52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.